Omolade Akinremi

-Akinremi at the 2003 Military World Games.

 Omolade "Lade" Akinremi (born 13 September 1974) is a retired Nigerian hurdler.
 She competed in the women's 400 metres hurdles at the 1996 Summer Olympics.

 Akinremi was an All-American runner for the Arizona State Sun Devils track and field team, finishing runner-up in the 400 metres hurdles at the 1995 NCAA Division I Outdoor Track and Field Championships.
-Her sisters Omotayo "Tayo" Akinremi and Christy "Taiye" Akinremi were also athletes.
+Her sisters Omotayo Akinremi and Christy "Taiye" Akinremi were also athletes.
 They all ran for the Alabama A&M Bulldogs before transferring to the Arizona State Sun Devils program.